Jumping Jacks: A Guide on How to Benefit From This Workout

 Our content is meticulously researched and reviewed by an expert team of fact checkers and medical professionals.
 They ensure accuracy, relevance, and timeliness using the latest reputable sources, which are cited within the text and listed at the end of the article.
 Before publication and upon significant updates, we confirm factual accuracy, committed to providing readers with well-informed content.
 Learn more.

 I always try to find fun and different ways to change my warm-up and cardio exercise routines.
-And as a certified personal trainer, I believe that jumping jacks are one of the best ways to get the entire body moving.
+As a certified personal trainer, I believe that jumping jacks are one of the best ways to get the entire body moving.

 But people often make a few simple mistakes, and the timing of these exercises is also important.